Trevbytes/kyles_critters/testing.md

     - Created a form for shopper information and finished first draft of the checkout template.
 - [X] A user can pay via secure checkout by Stripe.
     - Orders can be processed using a test card.
 Webhooks are attached but not fully functional.
-- [ ] A user can view their order history as well as save their user information.
+- [X] A user can view their order history as well as save their user information.
+    - User profile page added.
+Added a form to store default profile information.
+Added order history to the profile page.
+- [ ] An admin can add, remove, and edit products.

 ---
 ## Known Issues